mishramurli464/java/README.md

 ```

 ##  Constructer
-In Java, a constructor is a special type of method that is used to initialize objects of a class.
+In Java, a constructor is a special type of method that is used to initialize objects of a class (it is automatically called whwenever object is created).
 It has the same name as the class and does not have a return type, not even void.
 Constructors are called automatically when an object of the class is created using the new keyword.
 **Here's how you define a constructor in Java:**
 ```py
 public class MyClass {